aronrissato/RedisApi/readme.md

-Creating endpoint in according with the contract (interface) Decorating Get endpoint and naming it as GetPlatformById Using this name in Create endpoint with CreateAtRoute(nameof,id,plat)
+Creating endpoint in according with the contract (interface) Decorating Get endpoint and naming it as GetPlatformById Using this name in Create endpoint with CreateAtRoute(nameof,id,plat) Sending request to Create and using the location from header to see it created

+### To see all data persisted
+docker ps
+docker exec -it {id from ps} /bin/bash redis-cli scan 0